mirobotech/BEAPER-Pico/Beginner Activities/Numeric-Types.md

 return 1023, when the ADC returned 65535, when `millis()` was declared `unsigned long`, when the header files used `uint8_t` — you encountered the fact that computers don't store numbers the way humans think about them.
-This sidebar explains why, and what it means for the programs you write.
+This document explains why, and what it means for the programs you write.

 ---

 ## Why Computers Use Binary

 A computer's memory is built from electronic switches.
-Each switch has exactly two stable states: on or off.
-One switch stores one **bit** of information — a single 0 or 1.
+To make these switches as simple and small as possible, each switch can be in one of two stable states: on or off.
+We say each switch stores one **bit** of information — a single digit, 0 or 1.

+In fact, bit is shorthand for **binary digit**, a number system in which each digit has one of two states (0, 1).
+A number system with only two states has a very big problem; it can't store very large numbers.

 To store larger numbers, computers group bits together.
 With 2 bits you can represent 4 different values (00, 01, 10, 11).
 With 8 bits you can